CarterPlenge/CarterPlenge/README.md

 - Hi, I’m @CarterPlenge
-- I’m interested in most things computers but AI is what really facinates me.
+- I’m interested in most things computers but AI is what really fascinates me.
-- I’m currently working on my CS degree.
+- I’m currently working on my CS degree at Northwest Missouri State University.
+- Python is my best language but I've worked with C++, JS, Java, Pug, and Unreal Engine.
 - You can reach me at cplenge22@gmail.com

 <!---